-Running Buckets– If all else fails and your buckets and troughs freeze, don’t panic.
+If all else fails and your buckets and troughs freeze, don’t panic.
 As long as you have water in your home you’ll be able to water your horse by hauling water in buckets.
 Even in extreme winter weather, running buckets every hour or two from your home to your horse can help your horse stay healthy and hydrated.

-Store Hose Indoors – It can feel like a lot of work to coil up a wet, cold host after watering, but if your freezing temperatures are likely to outlast your water supply, you’ll want to plan on storing your hose indoors in a heated mudroom or laundry room so that when you need to refill your horse’s water you won’t be left with a frozen, nonfunctional hose.
+It can feel like a lot of work to coil up a wet, cold host after watering, but if your freezing temperatures are likely to outlast your water supply, you’ll want to plan on storing your hose indoors in a heated mudroom or laundry room so that when you need to refill your horse’s water you won’t be left with a frozen, nonfunctional hose.

-Often, weather patterns that create freezing temperatures bring very dry air which will cause the water to evaporate faster than would be the case during summer weather.
+Often, weather patterns that create freezing temperatures bring very dry air.
+This dry air can cause water in troughs and buckets to evaporate faster than it does during summer weather.

 Horses are adapted well to cold and can break ice

 I’ve witnessed all of our horses breaking ice, but not all horses will know to try.
-(It seems to be a behavior learned from other horses during winter turnout.)
-Even in lower single digits, many horses will keep breaking ice through the night to keep a muzzle-sized hole open in the morning.
+(It seems to be partly instinct, and partly social learning from watching other horses during winter turnout.)
+Even in single digits temperatures, many horses will keep breaking ice through the night to keep a muzzle-sized hole open in the surface of the ice.

 ELECTRICITY FOR KEEPING HORSE WATER THAWED:

-If your stock tank is near a fence or you have electricity ran near the stalls in your barn, you can purchase heated buckets or heaters for stock tanks for a very affordable fee.
+If your stock tank is near a fence or you have electricity running near the stalls in your barn, you can purchase heated buckets or heaters for stock tanks for a very affordable fee.
 These heaters are made for use in agricultural settings and are very tough and safe.
 Be sure to do your research or ask for help from a knowledgeable employee when shopping, though, as some heaters are not safe in some types of tanks

-Electic heaters are an easy option but aren’t always available.
+Electric heaters are an easy option but aren’t always available.
 Winter storms can cut electricity and sudden cold snaps can leave farms in temperate climates struggling for a solution to ice.
 If you have ice but no heater, here are a few tips for keeping water tanks thawed when you do not have access to an electric water heater.